Cambridge Tree Project

 (Catalpa speciosa) Deer Resistant

-Catalpa's orchid-like flowers are said to be the most beautiful of all American flowering trees (see photo above).
+Catalpa's orchid-like flowers are said to be the most beautiful of all American flowering trees (see photo at top, above).
 Massive leaves (to 12 inches) lend a tropical appearance and provide a pleasant medium green color over summer months (see middle, above).
 Long bean-shaped seed pods arrive in about ten years.
 Incredibly fast growing: 25 inches annually taking measurements from our 18 street and park trees in Cambridge.
 Grows in virtually any sunny setting including the compacted slow-draining clays common in newer subdivisions.
 With time a very large tree: one in Wauwatosa is 106 ft. high.

 NOTE: Juvenile catalpas have no side branching.